 Elevating the Church Loan Journey

-Building a loan screener, tailored education tools, and data-driven CRM workflows for the Wesleyan Investment Foundation.
+Building a loan screener, tailored education tools, and data-driven CRM workflows for the Wesleyan Investment Foundation (WIF).

 The Challenge